pablorgarcia/Learn-to-program-with-Python-guide/README.md

 # Welcome to 'Learn to program with Python guide'

+*Stars, Forks and Pull Requests are welcome :)*

+![jpg](images4readme/logo-python.jpg)

+**Ready to learn Python?**

 Python is an easy to learn programming language used for create web apps, games, even a search engine!

-**Ready to learn Python?** *Stars and Forks are welcome :)*

-![jpg](images4readme/logo-python.jpg)

 01 - Expressions, variables and assignments
 -------